-Inputs NOPR Changes for the Final Rule Shipments Annual shipments from shipments model, using 2008 data to estimate the ratio of bottom-mount share to side-by-side share.
+Inputs NOPR Changes for the final rule Shipments Annual shipments from shipments model, using 2008 data to estimate the ratio of bot- tom-mount share to side-by-side share.
 No change.
-Compliance Date of Standard 2014.
-No change.
+Compliance Date of Standard 2014 No change.
 Base-Case Forecasted Efficiencies Used a "roll-up + ENERGY STAR" scenario to establish the distribution of efficiencies.
 No change.
 Standards-Case Forecasted Efficiencies Used a "roll-up + ENERGY STAR" scenario to establish the distribution of efficiencies.
 No change.
 Annual Energy Consumption per Unit Annual weighted-average values as a function of SWEUF.
 No change.
 Total Installed Cost per Unit Annual weighted-average values as a function of SWEUF.
-Applied a price trend to estimate future product prices.
+Applied a price trend to estimate future prod- uct prices.
 Energy Cost per Unit Annual weighted-average values as a function of the annual energy consumption per unit and energy prices.
 No change.
-Repair and Maintenance Cost per Unit Annual values as a function of efficiency level.
+Repair and Maintenance Cost per Unit Annual values as a function of efficiency level No change.
+Escalation of Energy Prices AEO2010 forecasts (to 2035) and extrapo- lation through 2043.
 No change.
-Escalation of Energy Prices AEO2010 forecasts (to 2035) and extrapolation through 2043.
-No change.
-Energy Site-to- Source Conversion Factor Varies yearly and is generated by DOE/EIA's NEMS No change.
-Discount Rate Present Year Three and seven percent real.
-Future expenses are discounted to 2010.
-No change.
+Energy Site-to-Source Conversion Factor Varies yearly and is generated by DOE/EIA's NEMS.
 No change.